-- While on Cable 14 premises, smoke in the -designated smoking area or more than 5 metres from doorways.
-Extinguish and dispose of butts (or matches) in a proper manner (i.e. do not toss in dried grass) - Drinking alcoholic beverages and using drugs or any other controlled substances on Cabe 14 property is not permitted.
+- While on the Cable 14 premises, smoking is only allowed in the designated smoking area or more than 5 metres from doorways.
+Extinguish and dispose of cigarettes (or matches) in a proper manner. - Drinking alcoholic beverages and/or using drugs or any other controlled substances on Cabe 14 property is not permitted.